Hamburg University of Technology: University Library

 The library is not only used internally but as a specialized technical library of the Hamburg region.
 Its services are also available to citizens who are not students.

 In addition to the basic service of providing printed media on loan or for use within the TUB HH, the library also procures documents from cooperation partners such as libraries, specialized information centres and publishers.

-The most important book is 'Hoischen: Technisches Zeichnen: Grundlagen, Normen, Beispiele, Darstellende Geometrie.'.